Arrow BOOK

 • Persistent pain not improved with conservative treatment

-• Difficulty standing walking or performing daily tasks due to spinal pain
+• Difficulty standing, walking, or performing daily tasks due to spinal pain

 • Osteoporotic fractures causing ongoing discomfort